benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 The first part of this post closely follows the [`pybind11` introductory tutorial]() and the [pybind11/CMake example repository]().
 This post is not meant as an introduction to pybind11.
 If you've never used `pybind11` before, it's worth taking the time now to read through some of the [excellent documentation]().
 For Part 1 of this post, I'll assume a general familiarity with `pybind11`.

 In the second part of this post, I'll introduce unit testing frameworks for both the python side and C++ side of our package's code base.
 For that, we'll use python's built-in `unittest` module and the [`catch` C++ library]().
 Lastly, I'll demonstrate how to stitch these testing frameworks together with python's `setuptools` and `setup.py`.

+All the code presented here has been tested with python 3.6 and a compiler that supports C++11 on macOS Sierra.
+C++11 support is required by `pybind11`, but the python code and extension modules generated here should work with either python 2 or 3.
+The code should also work on Windows, although I have not tested it.
+All code in this blog post is available as a complete working example in this [github repository]().

 ### Part 1: A simple `pybind11` project